solariahues/Substarters/README.md

 # Substarters

-Open source bot collection used in the Substarters Discord community.
+Bot collection used in the Substarters Discord community.

 The project will be divided into several sub-projects based on the "personality" of the bot within the Substarters theme.